Dr Richard Dune

 Training and compliance professionals are crucial in changing the culture around statutory and mandatory training.
 They can use their questioning and influencing skills to identify issues and work with employers to deliver high-quality training programs that engage staff.
 They can also participate in staff side/management meetings, health and safety committees, and other forums to raise issues, suggest improvements, and share good practices.

 Key questions that can facilitate action and change of culture include those related to time and cost, quality and relevance, access and inclusion, and culture.
 These questions help to evaluate current provisions, compliance, and culture around mandatory training.
-They can also help identify improvement areas and develop an action plan for partnership.
+They can also help identify areas for improvement and develop an action plan for the partnership.
 Compliance and training professionals can also engage with key influencers, such as the chair and secretary of partnership forums, to discuss partnership working and assess the quality of training provided by external providers.

 Ultimately, training and compliance professionals can help to create a positive learning culture within their organisations by ensuring that:

-• It is delivered during work time
+- It is delivered during work time

-• It is relevant to staff roles and experience
+- It is relevant to staff roles and experience

-• It is accessible to all staff
+- It is accessible to all staff

-• It is valued by staff and employers alike.
+- It is valued by staff and employers alike.

 Statutory and mandatory training frameworks